nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Task` class, and all its subclasses,

 * stores information regarding a user's task as shown above.
-* stores a compulsory reference to a `TaskName` object, a `Priority` enumeration field, and a boolean `IsDone` field.
+* stores a compulsory reference to a `TaskName` object, a `Priority` enumeration field, and a boolean `isDone` field.
 * stores an optional reference to a `Description` object.
 * stores `Tag`, which is a class common to the `Student` and `Group` data types.